3-D Secure

 Even if the European Banking Authority has granted regulators in individual European countries a longer transition period, the EU’s Payment Services Directive (PSD) will shortly be replaced by PSD2 (effective: 14 September 2019), ensuring Strong Customer Authentication (SCA) for credit and debit cards transactions across the EU.
 We would like to take this opportunity to outline what this means for our payment ecosystem and by extension for our customers, mainly by focusing on the introduction of 3-D Secure 2 (3DS2) standard .

-The second European Payment Services Directive (PSD2) is a European directive which came into force across the European Economic Area (EEA) on January 13, 2018.
+The second European Payment Services Directive (PSD2) is a EU directive which came into force across the European Economic Area on January 13, 2018.
 PSD2 was established to drive payments innovation and data security by reducing competitive barriers, mandating new security processes and encouraging standardized technology to protect the confidentiality and integrity of payment service users’ personalized security credentials.
 PSD2 requires banks to support Open APIs to enable consumers to make payments directly from their bank accounts via newly-regulated third-party payment service providers.
 The primary focus of this document is the introduction of the Regulatory Technical Standards (RTS) around strong customer authentication (SCA).
 These standards will come into effect on September 14, 2019.

 The SCA introduced with PSD2 will provide even greater fraud prevention for online payments.
 For this to apply, both the card owner’s bank and the vendor’s payment service processor need to be based in EU.
 During the online purchase, SCA is used to determine the identity of the customer and authentication is carried out using two factors.
 The 3-D Secure 2 (3DS2) standard was introduced for card payments, which – depending on the card provider – requires security checks such as “Visa Secure” (previously known as “Verified by Visa”), “Mastercard Identity Check” and “American Express SafeKey”.
 Transactions that do not adhere to the new authentication directive can be rejected by the issuing bank of the customer.
 Transferring the information provided in predefined fields allows real-time transaction monitoring and risk analysis at the acquirer.